- Langside Campus

-This occupational therapy support course is designed to develop and enhance knowledge and skills in occupational therapy for individuals who wish to gain employment in an occupational therapy setting or progress to relevant degree programmes.
+HNC Occupational Therapy Support is designed to develop and enhance knowledge and skills in occupational therapy for employment in an occupational therapy setting or to progress to relevant degree programmes.
 This full time course is aimed at those with no previous experience of relevant employment but have a specific interest in the role of occupational therapy as part of the overall treatment and recovery process.
 Those who already work in healthcare, social and community services and education support settings can benefit from an enhanced understanding of how to improve overall occupational performance and function, enabling people to live more independently and to self-manage any long-term conditions to enhance their quality of life.

 What will I learn?